VDA5050/VDA5050/VDA5050_EN.md

 In these cases the mobile robot shall clear its current order which means that:

 - Any scheduled actions in the `actionStates` shall be cancelled and be reported as 'FAILED' in `actionStates`.
-- Any running actions in the `actionStates` action should also be cancelled and be reported as 'FAILED' in `actionStates`.
+- Any running action in the `actionStates` that
+	- can be cancelled (cancelAllowed = true) shall be cancelled and be reported as 'FAILED' in `actionStates`.
-- Any running actions in the `actionStates` action that cannot be interrupted shall be reflected by reporting 'RUNNING' as long as it is running, and afterwards be reported by the respective state ('FINISHED', if successful and 'FAILED', if not).
+	- cannot be cancelled (cancelAllowed = false) shall be reflected by reporting 'RUNNING' while being executed, and afterwards as the respective state ('FINISHED' if successful, 'FAILED' otherwise).
 - The value of `orderId`, `orderUpdateId`, `lastNodeId` and `lastNodeSequenceId` remain unchanged.
 - The arrays `nodeStates` and `edgeStates` are set to empty lists.
 - Any requests shall be removed from the state.